Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsubsection{Feature Extraction}

-The different modalities may have different features, and extracting relevant features can improve the model's learning.
+Different data modalities may have different features, and extracting relevant features may improve model learning.
 Several manual and automated feature engineering techniques generate representations (or \emph{embeddings}) for each data modality.
 Feature engineering involves designing features relevant to the task and extracting them from the input data.
 This can be time-consuming but may allow the model to incorporate prior knowledge about the problem.
-Text encoding techniques, such as bag-of-words, word embeddings, topic models \cite{BERT, RoBERTa}, transform textual data into a numerical representation, which can be used as input to an ML model \cite{textencoding}.
-ML model-generated filters are a feature extraction technique particularly useful for image and video data \cite{FEconv}.
-These filters are learned automatically by DNNs during the training process and can capture relevant features such as edges, textures, or shapes~\cite{FEconv}.
+Text encoding techniques, such as bag-of-words, word embeddings, and topic models \cite{BERT, RoBERTa}, transform textual data into a numerical representation, which can be used as input to an ML model \cite{textencoding}.
+In DL, feature extraction is learned automatically during model training\cite{FEconv}.